-The program objectives of the MPA are designed to enable graduates to be successful in the multitude of employment positions that an MPA degree will garner including, government, organizational management, health care administration, and many more.
-Upon completion of the program, the graduates will be able to:
+The program objectives of the MPA are designed to enable graduates to be successful in the multitude of employment positions at the experienced professional, management and director levels that an MPA degree will garner including, government, organizational management, health care administration, and many more.
+Typical places of employment for individuals with this degree include state and local government agencies, federal government agencies, public agencies, non-profit corporations, and many private and publicly held organizations worldwide.